AmrElsayyad/audio-stream/README.md

 To use the audio streaming application, follow these steps:

 - You can show the help message by running `./AudioStream -h`.
-- If you want to start as a player listening for recorders, use the `-p` or `--player` option followed by the port number.
+- If you want to start as a player listening for recorders, use the `-p [ --player ]` option followed by the port number.
-  For example: `./AudioStream -p 1234`
+  For example: `./AudioStream -p 13`
-- If you want to start as a recorder sending to a player, use the `-r` or `--recorder` option followed by the IP address and port number.
+- If you want to start as a recorder sending to a player, use the `-r [ --recorder ]` option followed by the MAC address of the player.
-  For example: `./AudioStream -r 192.168.0.1:1234`
+  For example: `./AudioStream -r 94:39:E5:8E:5A:A2`
 - Enter 'q' to quit the application.

 ## Contributing